guildai/guild.ai/pages/install.md

 ### CUDA and cuDNN

-To run the GPU enabled TensorFlow package, you must also install Nvidia's CUDA cuDNN libraries for your system.
+To run the GPU enabled TensorFlow package, you must also install NVIDIA's CUDA cuDNN libraries for your system.
 Refer to the links below for more information.

 - [CUDA Toolkit Download ->](https://developer.nvidia.com/cuda-downloads)